christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 };
 ```

-This method's argument list is lengthy and hard to work with (the `message`
+This target's argument list is lengthy and hard to work with (the `message`
 argument is not even 0-terminated).
 If we mock it as is, using the mock will be
 awkward.
 If, however, we try to simplify this interface, we'll need to fix all
 clients depending on it, which is often infeasible.

-The trick is to redispatch the method in the mock class:
+The trick is to redispatch the target in the mock class:

 ```cpp
 class ScopedMockLog : public LogSink {